 And where when a place does not want to welcome you all themselves nor do they hear of you, marching out out of there, shake out the dirt, the ones below those feet of yours in a testimony to them.

-Mar 6:11 And whosoever shall not receive you, nor hear you, when you depart thence, shake off the dust under your feet for a testimony against them.
-Verily I say unto you, It shall be more tolerable for Sodom and Gomorrah in the day of judgment, than for that city.
+Mar 6:11 And whosoever shall not receive you, nor hear you, when ye depart thence, shake off the dust under your feet for a testimony against them.
+Verily I say unto you, It shall be more tolerable for Sodom and Gomorrha in the day of judgment, than for that city.
+Gomorrah in the day of judgment, than for that city.

 καὶ (conj) "And" is from kai, which is the conjunction joining phrases and clauses, "and," or "but."
 After words implying sameness, "as" (the same opinion as you).
 Used in series, joins positive with negative "Not only...but also."
 Also used to give emphasis, "even", "also," and "just."

 ἂν (particle) Untranslated is ean, which is a conditional particle (derived from ei (if)and an (might)) which makes reference to a time and experience in the future that introduces but does not determine an event.

 τόπος (noun sg masc nom) Untranslated is topos, which means "place", "region", "position", "part [of the body]", "district", "room," and "topic."
 It is also a metaphor for "opening", "occasion," and "opportunity."

 μὴ (partic) "Not" is me , which is the negative used in prohibitions and expressions of doubt meaning "not" and "no." As οὐ (ou) negates fact and statement; μή rejects, οὐ denies; μή is relative, οὐ absolute; μή subjective, οὐ objective.